japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerImplV2.md

 == [[StreamingAggregationStateManagerImplV2]] StreamingAggregationStateManagerImplV2 -- Default State Manager for Streaming Aggregation

-`StreamingAggregationStateManagerImplV2` is the default <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.adoc#, state manager for streaming aggregations>>.
+`StreamingAggregationStateManagerImplV2` is the default <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md#, state manager for streaming aggregations>>.

-NOTE: The version of a state manager is controlled using <<spark-sql-streaming-properties.adoc#spark.sql.streaming.aggregation.stateFormatVersion, spark.sql.streaming.aggregation.stateFormatVersion>> internal configuration property.
+NOTE: The version of a state manager is controlled using <<spark-sql-streaming-properties.md#spark.sql.streaming.aggregation.stateFormatVersion, spark.sql.streaming.aggregation.stateFormatVersion>> internal configuration property.

-`StreamingAggregationStateManagerImplV2` is <<creating-instance, created>> exclusively when `StreamingAggregationStateManager` is requested for a <<spark-sql-streaming-StreamingAggregationStateManager.adoc#createStateManager, new StreamingAggregationStateManager>>.
+`StreamingAggregationStateManagerImplV2` is <<creating-instance, created>> exclusively when `StreamingAggregationStateManager` is requested for a <<spark-sql-streaming-StreamingAggregationStateManager.md#createStateManager, new StreamingAggregationStateManager>>.

 [[creating-instance]]
-`StreamingAggregationStateManagerImplV2` (like the parent <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.adoc#creating-instance, StreamingAggregationStateManagerBaseImpl>>) takes the following to be created:
+`StreamingAggregationStateManagerImplV2` (like the parent <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md#creating-instance, StreamingAggregationStateManagerBaseImpl>>) takes the following to be created:

 * [[keyExpressions]] Catalyst expressions for the keys (`Seq[Attribute]`)
 * [[inputRowAttributes]] Catalyst expressions for the input rows (`Seq[Attribute]`)